TLara1/TLara1.github.io/_projects/3_project.md

 \end{equation}
 It is immediately obvious that $$D=0$$ and we are free to set either $$\gamma$$ or $$\gamma^{'}$$, so in principal, this means we can chose $$\varphi\left(0\right)=0$$ or $$\psi\left(0\right)=0$$, but never both.

 ## II.
-Solutions for Boundry Problems
+Solutions for Boundary Problems

 ### II.I Relevant Details From Complex Analysis